 - Switch to energy-efficient LED lighting.

-- Unplug infrequently used electronics.
+- Unplug infrequently used electronics, monitors and machines.

 - Keep your refrigerator well-stocked so it uses less energy to keep contents cold.